 Major Trades.
-Throughout his career, Professor Steve H. Hanke has executed several landmark trades in commodity and currency markets.
-His approach combines rigorous macroeconomic analysis with deep knowledge of institutional structures, allowing him to identify mispricings that others miss.
+Throughout his career, Professor Hanke has executed several landmark trades in commodity and currency markets.
+His approach combines rigorous macro and microeconomic analysis with deep knowledge of institutional structures, allowing him to identify mispricings that others miss.

 Trades at a Glance